scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 Configure a secure network with your organizational or application standards.
 Scalar DL handles highly sensitive data of your application, so you should create a highly secure network for production.
-This section will help you to configure a secure network for Scalar DL deployments.
+This section shows how to configure a secure network for Scalar DL deployments.

 ### Requirements